wangyimosquito/wangyimosquito/README.md

 - 👋 Hi, I’m @wangyimosquito
 - 👀 I’m curious in everything!
-- 🌱 I’m currently learning conputer sicence as an undergraduate.
+- 🌱 I’m currently learning conputer sicence as an graduate student.
 - 📫 How to reach me wwangyiwen@sjtu.edu.cn

 <!---